jvishwa06/PCOS-Classification-system/README.md

 4. Run the application: `python main.py`

 ## Usage
-1. Input patient data including hormonal levels, ultrasound results, and clinical symptoms.
+1. Input ultrasound-scn image.
-2. Click on the "Classify" button to obtain the PCOS classification result.
+2. Click on the "Submit" button to obtain the PCOS classification result.
 3. Review the classification result along with any additional insights provided.

 ## Contributing